SantiVlad/Propnight-AD-Bind/README.md

 I used "Hook Manager" library to detect keys pressing while program is minimized.

+**Instructions:**
+1. To change the bind key you can double click on textfield and press a new key.
+2. To change the interval between clicks you can change this interval inside the Interval textfield and press "Save".

 Feel free to suggest your advices for this project.